Frequently Asked Questions (FAQ)

 General:

 With a Pace Vanpool, you can easily commute to your job in a group on a regular basis using a Pace-owned van.
 One member of the group volunteers to be a primary driver while at least one rider serves as the backup driver.
 Each group needs a minimum of three participants.
 The primary driver participates for free while riders pay a low monthly fare.
 Pace supports and manages the program which has been running for over 30 years and is funded by grants to keep costs down.
 Vanpooling offers a great alternative to driving alone and ride-hailing services like Uber or Lyft.
 Vanpool participants can save money by not using their own vehicle since Pace provides the van and handles the costs for maintenance, auto insurance, roadside assistance, fuel, van washes, tolls and more.
 Plus, there is no prime time or surge pricing.
+Check out all the perks.

 How much can I cut down my commuting costs by joining the Pace Vanpool Program?